shannongross/shannongross.github.io/_posts/2019-09-09-ema-workbench-visual.markdown

 img: rotav_OE_title.png
 fig-caption: Open exploration in EMA workbench
 tags: [ema workbench, exploratory model, policy analysis with python, deep uncertainty, python visualization]
+categories: [Tutorial]
 ---
 As the availability of computational power grows, the potential of exploratory modeling continues to expand.
 Advancements have been made in fields such as: [water resources](https://doi.org/10.1111/j.1539-6924.2007.00940.x), [policy analysis](https://doi.org/10.1016/j.envsoft.2017.06.054), [ecosystem management](https://www.jstor.org/stable/26270230), and [operations research](https://doi.org/10.1287/opre.41.3.435).
 Open-source languages like python have supported powerful simulations in becoming more accessible than ever before.
 One of the most challenging frontiers, however, has been the ability of an analyst to visualize the results of an exploratory model.
-Visualization is difficult because the results of exploratory modeling are often in the form of high-dimensional information ensembles, making many traditional plotting methods ill-equipped.
-The following article contains some python visualization examples for exploratory modeling output.
+Visualization is difficult because the results of exploratory modeling are often in the form of high-dimensional information ensembles, making many traditional plotting methods ill-equipped to handle the data.
+The following article contains some python visualization examples for high-dimensional exploratory modeling output.

 **Article contents:**
 - TOC
 {:toc}
 <br>

-# Exploratory Modeling
+# Exploratory Modeling Workbench
-This post is intended for readers with an intermediate to advanced knowledge of the [ema workbench](https://github.com/quaquel/EMAworkbench) by Jan Kwakkel at TU Delft.
-The ema workbench documentation and GitHub tutorials contain many examples of how to implement the module.
-Here, emphasis is placed on multidimensional visualization techniques for open exploration of the objective space.
+This post is intended for readers with an intermediate to advanced knowledge of the [EMA workbench](https://github.com/quaquel/EMAworkbench), created by Jan Kwakkel from TU Delft.
+The EMA workbench documentation and GitHub tutorials contain many examples of how to implement the module.
+For this article, emphasis is placed on multidimensional visualization techniques for open exploration of the objective space.

 In this example, I am using a model that simulates the burden of disease caused by four different infectious pathogens in a community.
 Here, users are interested in finding combinations of public health policy levers (e.g. providing clean water, sanitation, vaccination, medical treatment) that reduce the burden of disease.
 The model was created in Vensim (although you can substitute your own model made in python, Netlogo, etc).
 Readers interested in this multi-disease model can find more details [here](https://github.com/shannongross/multi_disease_model).